-Worldwide, 366 million people have diabetes - a number which is expected to rise to 552 million by 2030.
-The global number of people with pre-diabetes is currently 280 million, and is expected to grow to 398 million by 2030.
+Worldwide, approximately 366 million people have diabetes - a number which is expected to rise to 552 million by 2030.
+The global number of people with pre-diabetes is currently around 280 million, and is expected to grow to 398 million by 2030.

 Diabetes is a chronic health condition where the body is unable to produce enough insulin and properly break down glucose in the blood.
 Glucose comes from food and is used by the cells for energy.
 Without this energy, we cannot live.